Cloudlynx/docs/gettingstarted.rst

 Cloudlynx provides multiple methods to launch an instance, ranging from the GUI based dashboard, Command Line Interface and API commands to orchestration templates.

+.. sidebar:: **Note:**

-**Note:** To launch an instance the following prerequisites must be fulfilled:
+   To launch an instance the following prerequisites must be fulfilled:

 * The person launching the instance must have the correct login details for the account.
 * The network is correctly defined and includes at least one subnet.